 Learning and development

 - Specialist skills or training our staff have

 All our permanent staff are highly trained.
-We have a qualified teacher and all other staff are employed at level 3 or equivalent.
+We have 3 qualified teachers and all other staff are employed at level 3 or equivalent.
 We constantly update on good practise and outstanding Ofsted requirements.
 All staff are first aid trained.
 Staff have regular supervisions with the Manager so that additional training can be identified as and when necessary.
 The SENco has completed the induction course and attends regular network meetings.
 All the staff have attended the Inter-agency child protection advanced course, and the Manager has attended common assessment framework training (CAF) All staff have completed a special Educational Needs Awareness workshop to deal with the new SEN code of practice.

 We have a 5* rating for our food hygiene and we have staff that hold the required level 2 in food hygiene.